 AI extraction reads the full document, follows defined-term chains, and understands context.
 It does not search for keywords.
 It reads the lease the way a human would, then maps what it reads to a structured schema.

 Raw extraction is not enough.
 A field extracted with high confidence from a clear rent schedule requires no human review.
-A field extracted with low confidence from a poorly scanned amendment page needs a second look.
+A field extracted with low confidence from a poorly scanned amendment page, or one flagged as disputed by the validation pass, needs a second look.

-Each field gets a confidence indicator based on how clearly the source text maps to the expected output.
-High confidence means the field appeared in a well-structured section with unambiguous language.
-Low confidence means the field was inferred from context, appeared in a degraded scan, or conflicted with another section of the lease.
+Each field gets a confidence indicator based on how clearly the source text maps to the expected output and whether the validation pass agreed with the primary extraction.
+High confidence means the field appeared in a well-structured section with unambiguous language and both passes agreed.
+Low confidence means the field was inferred from context, appeared in a degraded scan, conflicted with another section of the lease, or was disputed across passes.

 On top of field-level confidence, Lextract runs 20 automated red flag checks that identify risky provisions.
 These include above-market holdover rates (over 200%), missing CAM caps on NNN leases, no audit rights, uncapped management fees, one-sided indemnification, and acceleration clauses without present-value discounting.